 When an Item is cancelled, it must never be used, but an Item that has been withheld may subsequently have its status updated to "usable".
-For further information on processing rules, see section 26.2 of the main Guidelines.
+For further information on processing rules, see Publishing Status in the main Guidelines.

 Use of URIs in place of QCodes